10 Proven SEO Techniques to Boost Your Blog’s Organic Traffic

 Mobile-Friendliness and Responsive Design

 Google now uses mobile-first indexing.
 How your site looks on phones matters more than on desktops.
-And so your site should have a responsive design that adjusts automatically to fit on different types of screens.
+And so your site should have a responsive design that automatically adjusts to fit different screen sizes.

 You can also run your site through Google’s Mobile-Friendly Test to identify potential issues.
 You can make buttons big enough to tap, text readable without squinting, and also menus that actually work on small screens.
 You can also space out links for people with bigger fingers.
 These little tweaks make a huge difference in how search engines see your site.